top of page

 Wet Lands

-The sky in Cherapunjee is mostly grey and the air is always thick with mist and fog, staying true to the Sanskrit meaning of the ‘Meghalaya’ translating to an abode in the clouds.
-However, The people of Sohra have acclimatized to the weather conditions and life continues unaffected.
+The people of Sohra have acclimatized to the weather conditions and life continues unaffected.
 Children still walk to and from school, markets are open despite the rain, and business continues as usual.
 The thick clouds and fog do not affect the traffic either, although predictably one does not encounter a large number of two-wheelers on the road.
 Everyone uses two sets of clothes, wet ones for outdoors and dry for indoors.
 Umbrellas are of little help to pedestrians because the water comes down sideways, on account of the high winds.

 bottom of page